YOUTH ART CLASS

 Select Saturdays | 10:30-11:30 AM

-This drop-in studio session is a perfect opportunity for students in Grades 1st through 8th to explore advanced fiber art techniques without the six-week commitment!
+This drop-in studio session is a perfect opportunity for students in Grades 1st through 8th to explore advanced art techniques without the six-week commitment!
 Each Saturday, we will focus on a specific, exciting project designed to build practical art skills and encourage creative expression.

 SATURDAY DROP IN ART CLASS